 + How much should I apply for?

-There is no set formula for determining a request amount.
+There is no set formula for determining a request amount, but grant requests may be no more than 50% of the organization’s unrestricted operating expense, excluding in-kind expense, in its last audited financial statement.
 It is better to develop a realistic project budget that fits your overall financial status, and takes into account the grant matching requirements.
 Note that the request amount presented in your LOI and/or Application is not considered final, and you may not receive the amount that you requested.

 + What is the matching requirement, and will I need it confirmed prior to applying?